A Storm of Wings

 A Storm of Wings is a novel by M. John Harrison published in 1980.
+It is the second novel in the Viriconium series, following The Pastel City.

 Plot summary

-A Storm of Wings is a novel in which an invasion of alien locusts brings a worldview incompatible with that of humanity.
+A Storm of Wings is a novel in which an invasion of apparent alien locusts brings a worldview that is incompatible with that of humanity.

 Reception

 Dave Langford, reviewing A Storm of Wings for White Dwarf #93, compared it to Saraband of Lost Time, stating that "Critics prefer Storms literary echoes and clever bits; but for all its excessive length, more readers are likely to finish Saraband."